nboldhq/docs/README.md

 3. Push changes to the `published` branch
 4. The website is deployed by GitHub Pages

+### Links check
+After every push, a check is done from the public website at https://docs.nbold.co

 ## 📃 Change Log
 See [CHANGELOG](./CHANGELOG.md).